University of California, Irvine: Surroundings

-Irvine, California consistently ranks as the safest city in the United States.
-UCI is close to the beaches, mountains, and attractions of Southern California.
-Disneyland is approximately 20 minutes away by car.
 While the university is located in Irvine, the campus is directly bounded by the city of Newport Beach and the community of Newport Coast.
 The western side of the campus borders the San Diego Creek and the San Joaquin Freshwater Marsh Reserve, through which Campus Drive connects UCI to the 405 freeway.
 The northern and eastern sides of UCI are adjacent to Irvine proper; the eastern side of the campus is delineated by Bonita Canyon Road, which turns into Culver Drive at its northern terminus.
 California State Route 73 marks UCI's southern boundary and separates the campus from Newport Beach.

 The "North Campus" houses the Facilities Management Department, the Faculty Research Facility, Central Receiving, Fleet Services, the Air Pollution Health Effects Laboratory, and the 1.2 million square foot Irvine Campus Medical Complex (ICMC).
-It is located next to the UCI Arboretum, which was closed until further notice due to the COVID-19 pandemic with plans to relocate to the main campus.
+It is located next to the UCI Arboretum, a 12.5 acre botanic garden and research facility which maintains major plant collections from the California Floristic Province and South Africa.
+The Arboretum is closed until further notice due to the COVID-19 pandemic with plans to relocate to the main campus.
 Both the North Campus and the arboretum are located about 1 mi from the main campus.
+The UCI Ecological Preserve, located on the southern edge of the main campus, comprises approximately 60 acres of coastal sage scrub and grassland habitat.
+It is managed as part of the Nature Reserve of Orange County and is used for field instruction and ecological research.
 In 2024, construction of the Joe C. Wen & Family UCI Health Center for Advanced Care and the Chao Family Comprehensive Cancer Center was completed.
 In late 2025, an all-electric 144-bed acute care hospital will follow suit, making this the nation’s first medical center to be powered by an all-electric central utilities plant.

 The Chao Family Comprehensive Cancer Center, in the new Irvine Campus Medical Complex.

-William Pereira's original street layout for the region surrounding the university had a wingnut-shaped loop road as the main thoroughfare, which twice crossed the campus.
-However, the Irvine Company's development plans expanded before it could be completed, and portions of California, Carlson, Harvard and Turtle Rock roads today constitute segments of what would have been the Loop Road.

-Despite the suburban environment, a variety of wildlife inhabits the university's central park, open fields, and wetlands.
-The university is home to cougar, hawks, golden eagles, great blue herons, squirrels, opossums, peregrine falcons, rabbits, raccoons, owls, skunks, weasels, bats, and coyotes.
-The UCI Arboretum hosts a collection of plants from California and Mediterranean climates around the world.
-The rabbits in particular can be seen across campus in high numbers, especially during hours of low student traffic.